 Poinsettias are the most common type of flower to display around the holiday season.
 Even when you don’t have very much holiday decor, these flowers alone can really help dress the place up.
 And the best part is that they come in all sorts of different shades — from burgundy red and bright orange to soft pink and creamy white.
 While poinsettias already look stunning no matter what you do with them, displaying them differently is a great way to emphasize your love for the holidays.
 Here are a few great ideas to take a look at.
+Keep in mind poinsettias are actually toxic to cats and dogs.
+If you want to keep your pets safe but still achieve these stunning looks, consider adding these faux poinsettias to your cart.

 If the Shoe Fits